distillpub/post--multimodal/src/paper.md

 Region Neurons
 </h3>

 From local weather and food, to travel and immigration, to language and race: geography is an important implicit or explicit context in a great deal of online discourse.
-Blizzards are more likely to be discussed in Canada.
-Vegemite is more likely to come up in Australia.
-Discussion of China is more likely to be in Chinese.
+Blizzards are more likely to be discussed in  <a href="#region-neuron-diagram" onClick={()=>{window.setRegionalState("geography", 13, 1)}}>Canada</a>.
+Vegemite is more likely to come up in  <a href="#region-neuron-diagram" onClick={()=>{window.setRegionalState("geography", 0, 6)}}>Australia</a>.
+Discussion of  <a href="#region-neuron-diagram" onClick={()=>{window.setRegionalState("geography",  0, 5)}}>China</a> is more likely to be in Chinese.
 We find that CLIP models develop <i>region neurons</i> responding to geographic regions.
 These neurons respond to a wide variety of modalities and facets: country and city names, distinctive architecture, prominent public figures, faces of the most common ethnicity, distinctive clothing, wildlife, and local script (if not roman alphabet).
 If shown a world map, even without labels, these neurons fire selectively for the relevant region on the map.<d-footnote>Map responses seem to be strongest around distinctive geographic landmarks, such as the Gulf Of Carpentaria and Cape York Peninsula for Australia, or the Gulf of Guinea for Africa.</d-footnote>

-Regional neurons vary greatly in scale, from neurons corresponding to entire hemispheres -- for example, a Northern Hemisphere neuron which responds to bears, moose, coniferous forest, and the entire Northern third of a world map -- down to sub-regions of countries, such as the US West Coast.
+Regional neurons vary greatly in scale, from neurons corresponding to entire hemispheres -- for example, a  <a href="#region-neuron-diagram" onClick={()=>{window.setRegionalState("geography", 1, 0)}}>Northern Hemisphere neuron</a> which responds to bears, moose, coniferous forest, and the entire Northern third of a world map -- down to sub-regions of countries, such as the US West Coast.
 Which regions the model dedicates neurons to seems stochastic and varies across models we examined.<d-footnote>Some regional neurons seem to form more consistently than others.
-Which neurons form doesn't seem to be fully explained by prevalence in the dataset: for example, every model has an Australia neuron, but not all models seem to have a UK neuron.
+Which neurons form doesn't seem to be fully explained by prevalence in the dataset: for example, <a href="#region-neuron-diagram" onClick={()=>{window.setRegionalState("geography", 6, null)}}>every model has an Australia neuron</a>, but not all models seem to have a UK neuron.
 Why is that?
 One intuition is that there’s more variance in neurons when there’s a natural supercategory they can be grouped into.
 For example, when an individual UK neuron doesn’t exist, it seems to be folded into a Europe neuron.
 In Africa, we sometimes see multiple different Africa neurons (in particular a South/West Africa neuron and an East Africa neuron), while other times there seems to be a single unified Africa neuron.
 In contrast, Australia is perhaps less subdividable, since it’s both a continent and country.</d-footnote>

 import RegionalDiagram from './diagrams/RegionalNeurons.svelte'

 <Svelte component={RegionalDiagram} />

-<Todo for="Chris" value={7}>Add second experiment.</Todo>

-In addition to these regional neurons, we find that many other neurons seem to be “secondarily regional.”<d-footnote>Some caution is needed in interpreting these neurons as truly regional, rather than spuriously weakly firing for part of a world map.
+In addition to these regional neurons, we find that many other neurons seem to be “<a href="#region-neuron-diagram" onClick={()=>{window.setRegionalState("geography", 2, null)}}>secondarily regional</a>.”<d-footnote>Some caution is needed in interpreting these neurons as truly regional, rather than spuriously weakly firing for part of a world map.
 Important validations are that they fire for the same region on multiple different maps, and if they respond to words for countries or cities in that region.</d-footnote> These neurons don’t have a region as the primary focus, but have some kind of geographic information baked in, firing weakly for regions on a world map related to them.
-For example, an entrepreneurship neuron that fires for California, a cold neuron that fires for the Arctic, and a big cat neuron that fires for Africa.<d-footnote>Most models have a great cat neuron, and it generally only fires for Africa.
-This misses non-lion great cats in other parts of the world, but mirrors a plausible and perhaps common human error.</d-footnote><d-footnote>We also find an angel neuron which responds to “Los Angeles” and California on a map.</d-footnote> Other neurons link concepts to regions of the world in ways that seem Americentric or even racist: an immigration neuron that responds to Latin America, and a terrorism neuron that responds to the Middle East.<d-footnote>We also find that the linear combination of neurons that respond to Russia on a map strongly responds to Pepe the frog, a symbol of white nationalism in the United States allegedly promoted by Russia.
+For example, an <a href="#region-neuron-diagram" onClick={()=>{window.setRegionalState("geography", 2, 1)}}>entrepreneurship neuron</a> that fires for California, a <a href="#region-neuron-diagram" onClick={()=>{window.setRegionalState("geography", 2, 4)}}>cold neuron</a> that fires for the Arctic, and a big cat neuron that fires for Africa.<d-footnote>Most models have a great cat neuron, and it generally only fires for Africa.
+This misses non-lion great cats in other parts of the world, but mirrors a plausible and perhaps common human error.</d-footnote><d-footnote>We also find an <a href="#region-neuron-diagram" onClick={()=>{window.setRegionalState("geography", 2, 0)}}>angel neuron</a> which responds to “Los Angeles” and California on a map.</d-footnote> Other neurons link concepts to regions of the world in ways that seem Americentric or even racist: an <a href="#region-neuron-diagram" onClick={()=>{window.setRegionalState("geography", 2, 2)}}>immigration neuron</a> that responds to Latin America, and a <a href="#region-neuron-diagram" onClick={()=>{window.setRegionalState("geography", 2, 5)}}>terrorism neuron</a> that responds to the Middle East.<d-footnote>We also find that the linear combination of neurons that respond to Russia on a map strongly responds to Pepe the frog, a symbol of white nationalism in the United States allegedly promoted by Russia.
 Our impression is that Russians probably wouldn’t particularly see this as a symbol of Russia, suggesting it is more “Russia as understood by the US.”</d-footnote>

 <Todo for="Nick" value={9}>Talk to Chris about which neuron to do</Todo>
 <Todo for="Nick" value={9}>Do conditional probability experiment for regional neuron.</Todo>

 <h3 id="miscellaneous-neurons">
 Miscellaneous Neurons
 </h3>

-**Person trait neurons.** These neurons detect gender<d-footnote>By this, we mean both that it responds to people presenting as this gender, as well as that it responds to concepts associated with that gender.</d-footnote> and age, as well as facial features like moustaches.
+**Person trait neurons.** These neurons detect gender<d-footnote>By this, we mean both that it responds to people presenting as this gender, as well as that it responds to concepts associated with that gender.</d-footnote> and age, as well as facial features like mustaches.
 (Ethnicity tends to be represented by regional neurons.)

 import PersonTraitNeurons from './diagrams/PersonTraitNeurons.svelte'